luigifreda/plvs/README.md

 - **PLVS I**: hosted in the branch `plvs1`.
 It is based on [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2), and supports mono, stereo, and RGB-D cameras.
 - **PLVS II**: hosted in the `master` branch.
 It is based on [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3), and also supports camera systems provided with IMUs.

-[Here](./new_features.md) you can find a list of the **new features** provided by PLVS.
-You can find further information and videos on this [page](https://www.luigifreda.com/research/plvs-an-open-source-rgb-d-and-stereo-slam-for-volumetric-reconstruction-and-3d-incremental-segmentation/) and in the following **document**:
+This [document](./new_features.md) provides a list of the **new features** provided by PLVS.
+For more information and videos, please visit this research [page](https://www.luigifreda.com/research/plvs-an-open-source-rgb-d-and-stereo-slam-for-volumetric-reconstruction-and-3d-incremental-segmentation/) or refer to the following **document**:

 **[PLVS: A SLAM System with Points, Lines, Volumetric Mapping, and 3D Incremental Segmentation](https://arxiv.org/pdf/2309.10896.pdf)**
 *Luigi Freda*